cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

  6. `multiple:` By default a property is assumed to be found once or not at all by the `get_command`/`get_value` lookup, and an error will be raised if multiple matches are found.
 If multiple matches are valid and expected, you must set `multiple: true` for this property.

 There are additional YAML command parameters available which are not covered by this document.
 Please see the [README_YAML.md](../lib/cisco_node_utils/cmd_ref/README_YAML.md) document for more information on the structure and semantics of these files.
-The properties in this example require additional context for their `get_value` values because they need to differentiate between different eigrp instances.
-This is done with the `get_context` parameter.
+The properties in this example require additional context for their `get_value` and `set_value` because they need to differentiate between different eigrp instances.
+This is done with the `context` parameter.
+(For more complex properties, you can define `get_context` and `set_context` separately if needed.)
 Most properties will also have a default value.

 *Note: Eigrp also has vrf and address-family contexts.
 These contexts require additional coding and are beyond the scope of this document.*